-Paying too much for insurance?
-10 ways to reduce your motor insurance premium
+10 ways to reduce your car insurance

 Insurance Premium Top Tips

 Finding affordable car insurance is becoming an increasingly difficult task.
-With so many different car insurance companies and brokers online your options are now more plentiful, however, the loops to qualify for the insurance are becoming more difficult to jump through.
+With so many different car insurance companies and brokers, online your options are now more plentiful, however, the loops to qualify for the insurance are becoming more difficult to jump through.

 The tips below should help you navigate your way through the market finding the best premium available.